eekcoopuw/jobmon/docsource/quickstart.rst

     Has every entry of task dags created, as identified by a dag_id and dag_hash workflow
-    Has every workflow created, along with it's associated dag_id, and workflow_args workflow_attribute
+    Has every workflow created, along with it's associated dag_id, and workflow_args workflow_run
-    Additional attributes that are being tracked for a given workflow workflow_attribute_type
-    The types of attributes that can be tracked for workflows workflow_run
-    Has every run of a workflow, paired with it's workflow, as identified by workflow_id workflow_run_attribute
+    Has every run of a workflow, paired with it's workflow, as identified by workflow_id workflow_run_status
-    Additional attributes that are being tracked for a workflow run workflow_run_attribute_type
-    The types of attributes that can be tracked for workflow runs workflow_run_status
     Meta-data table that defines the four states of a Workflow Run workflow_status